Two-day Cider Making course

 The future of cider making

 Julian Temperley, owner of Burrow Hill Cider, will talk about his view of the cider making industry's future.
-He will also cover distilling and ice cider and take you through a tasting.
+He will also cover distilling and ice cider and take you through a tasting of Somerset Cider Brandy, apple liqueurs, including Kingston Black Apple Aperitif and Pomona, as well as Ice Cider.

 Lunch each day